-In line with our Group Health, Safety and Environment Policy Statement, NNPC is committed to conducting its business in a manner that promotes the health and safety of its employees and all stakeholders and assets, as well as protect the environment.
+In line with our Group Health, Safety and Environment (HSE) Policy Statement, NNPC is committed to conducting its activities in a manner that promotes the Health and Safety of its employees, assets and the public, as well as protection of the environment.

+NNPC recognizes that the prosperity of any Organization is intricately linked to its Health and Safety performance and dependent upon responsible Environmental stewardship.
 At NNPC, the safety of our people, protection of our environment and assets are the main focus.
-Our first priority is the prevention of avoidable emergencies and such other incidents as fire disasters, oil spills, effluent discharges, gas emissions and releases; but when they do occur, we respond swiftly, learn from each incident and improve our readiness.
-We ultimately aim to achieve “goal zero” with zero incidents to ensure no-harm-to people and no-harm-to environment viz: zero emissions, zero spills, zero effluent discharges, zero fatalities and zero litigation.
+We take proactive measures to prevent occurrence of avoidable emergencies and incidents but where they do happen, we respond timely, learn from the incident and improve our readiness to achieve total loss control.
+We ultimately aim to achieve “goal zero” with zero incidents, no-harm-to people and no-harm-to environment in all NNPC operations and facilities.

-HSE fits strategically into NNPC’s mandate by working in the best possible way to balance and integrate all aspects of environment and safety considerations into all NNPC business objectives and decisions.
-These considerations include among others, strong HSE management and performance in NNPC Engineering designs, construction and technology selection, continuous development and training.
-In this regard, we maintain an effective synergy with all our units for effective coordination and monitoring of all aspects of safety and environment in Engineering projects and operations.
+HSE fits strategically into NNPC’s mandate by working in the best way possible to balance and integrate all aspects of Environment and Safety considerations into all NNPC business objectives and decisions.
+We ensure strong HSE management and performance in Engineering designs, construction and technology selection, continuous development and training of staff.
+In this regard, we maintain an effective synergy with all our units for effective coordination and monitoring of all aspects of Safety and Environment in all projects and operations.

 NNPC has of recent, recorded significant achievements in its HSE performance including but not limited to:

 - Developed and publicized the first NNPC Group HSE Policy Statement signed by the CEO